HYP3R00T/CelestialDocs/content/docs/components/sidebar.md

 - To hide a page from the sidebar while keeping it accessible, set `navHidden: true` in the page frontmatter.
 - Use the `hidden` flag on a manual `entries` item in `data/config.ts` to hide that configured entry.
-- `navOrder` in frontmatter controls ordering for auto-generated entries (lower numbers sort first).
-Manual `entries` are shown in the configured order followed by auto-generated entries.
+- Auto-generated entries are appended alphabetically by label.
+Manual `entries` are shown in the configured order and appear before auto-generated entries.

 ## Responsive behavior